 Seriously, scrambled eggs, fresh pesto, sautéd greens and mushrooms, and roasted potatoes… pure bliss.
 Way better than anything I used to overeat or binge on.
 A lovingly prepared and healthy meal tastes incredible, and I enjoy it so much more than when I used to mindlessly shovel a bowl of pasta into my mouth until I felt sick.
 There’s no joy in that.

-Lesson #3: Daily, face-to-face connection with supportive people makes an immeasurable difference in literally everything in my life.
+Lesson #3: Daily, face-to-face connection with supportive people makes a huge difference in literally everything in my life.

-The biggest lesson I learned in Susan’s recent Reboot Rezoom course was that connection and support are key.
-In my inner circle (shout out to my Marco Polo besties) we talk about everything, all day, every day.
-We support each other in deepening our relationships with food, furthering our career paths, making life decisions, handling relationships, facing fears, celebrating wins, folding laundry, all of it.
+A major lesson from BLE was that connection and support are key in all life endeavors.
+To this day, I still maintain near daily connection with the small support circle that I was encouraged to form while in Bright Line Eating (shout out to my Marco Polo besties).
+We support each other in exploring our relationships with food, furthering our career paths, making life decisions, handling relationships, facing fears, celebrating wins, folding laundry, all of it.
 I am so grateful to them every day for their guidance, love, and support.
+One of them even became my business partner!

-Lesson #4: Foods with lots of sugar and flour don’t make me feel very good.
+Lesson #4: Eating processed foods too often doesn’t make me feel very good.

 I’ve become too attuned to and aware of how my body feels to put large amounts of junk into it.
 I don’t have any tolerance for how highly processed foods make me feel, physically or emotionally.
 My standard for feeling healthy and well is too high to want anything less than an abundance of whole, real foods.
 I have also come to associate the food that I put into my body as a symbol of self respect, and Bright Line Eating taught me that I was capable of treating myself with care and respect with the food that I put in my mouth.

-I now believe that the reason I had been struggling with my food and weight with before I found Bright Line Eating wasn’t entirely food addiction, but also the fact that I gotten to adulthood and never learned what healthy eating looks and feels like.
+I now believe that the reason I had been struggling with my food and weight with before I found Bright Line Eating wasn’t food addiction, but the fact that I had gotten to adulthood and never learned what healthy eating looks and feels like.

 The messages I got about food from my family and culture growing up were messages about how the purpose of food was pleasure, comfort, and connection with other people, and nothing about how food can be used to nourish the body and promote health and well being.
 That relationship and history with food, plus the ridiculous amount of indulgent “food” in our environment that is literally designed for people to become addicted to and crave it, was the perfect recipe for arriving into adulthood overweight, frustrated, and confused about why.

-Putting my food on a digital food scale for a couple of the years was extremely instructive, not to make sure my portions were small enough, but to make sure that the quantities of healthful foods such as fruits, veggies, legumes, and whole grains were big enough.
-I don’t weigh my food anymore, but if I notice my portions have been gradually growing, I will weigh my food a couple of days to recalibrate my eyeballs and intuition.
-This for me is such a helpful tool.
+Putting my food on a digital food scale for a while was extremely instructive, not to make sure my portions were small enough, but to make sure that the quantities of healthful foods such as fruits, veggies, legumes, and whole grains were big enough.
+I don’t weigh my food anymore, but these days I intuitively still eat portions similar to what I used to in Bright Line Eating, because it’s what my body loves.

 Lesson #6: Tight pants and weight creeping up is not an emergency.